 AUG 21, 2021 - FEB 14, 2021

-The exhibition is further contextualized by work from the collection of the University of Mississippi Museum, including a 1930s photograph of a child’s grave by Walker Evans, a carved wood coffin and figure by self-taught artist Sulton Rogers, visions of the world beyond by painter Theora Hamblett, and items of material culture such as a mourning fan and bonnet.
+Contextualizing paintings by Bouldin and Anderson are a collection of works by other artists and craftspeople who have also sought to understand loss.
+These objects, from the collection of the University of Mississippi Museum, including a 1930s photograph of a child’s grave by Walker Evans, a carved wood coffin and figure by self-taught artist Sulton Rogers, visions of the world beyond by painter Theora Hamblett, and items of material culture such as a mourning fan and bonnet.

 In his Horn Island Logs, Anderson writes, “I walked as far as the black post and on the way home stopped to do a watercolor of a very dead gallinule – poor Harlequin had danced his last dance and I stopped to do honor to his remains.”

-Jason Bouldin and His Inspiration
+– Jason Bouldin

 Bearing Witness was developed in partnership with the University of Mississippi Museum with support from the O’Keefe Family Endowment for the Walter Anderson Museum of Art